isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 - ``pkt4-not-for-us`` - to be handled by another server

-- ``pkt4-processing-failed`` - git an unexpected exception during processing
+- ``pkt4-processing-failed`` - got an unexpected error during processing

 - ``pkt4-limit-exceeded`` - dropped by the limits (:ref:`hooks-limits`)
   hook library